 Before you can use a new disk, it must be initialized, which prepares it for use on a CTOS workstation.
-After disks are initialized, they become valid volumes, which means that they are recognized by the CTOS operating system.
+After a disk is initialized, it becomes a valid volume, which means that it is recognized by the CTOS operating system.

 Procedures for initializing both floppy and hard disks are included in this section.
-For more detailed information, see the CTOS System Administration Guide.
+For more detailed information, see "Adding Hard Disks" in the CTOS System Administration Guide.